anovos/anovos-docs/docs/using-anovos/roadmap.md

 ![https://anovos.github.io/anovos-docs/assets/roadmap.png](https://anovos.github.io/anovos-docs/assets/roadmap.png)

 ## 🛣 The Roadmap
-We plan to bring full functionality to _Anovos_ over the course of three major releases: Alpha, Beta, and versio 1.0.
+We plan to bring fully functional _Anovos_ over the course of three major releases: Alpha, Beta, and versio 1.0.

 ### Alpha Release

 The Alpha release of _Anovos_ has all the essential data ingestion and comprehensive data analysis functionalities, as well as the data pre-processing and cleaning mechanisms.
-It also has some key differentiating functionalities, like data drift and stability computations, which are crucial in deciding the need for model refreshing/tweaking options.
+It also has some key differentiating functionalities, like data drift and stability computations, which are crucial in deciding the need for model refresh/tweak options.
 Another benefit of _Anovos_ is a dynamic visualization component configured based on data ingestion pipelines.
 Every data metric computed from the _Anovos_ ingestion process can be visualized and utilized for CXO level decision-making.